starryknight/GA-SEI-curriculum/lessonPrinciples.md

 Lesson content should:

-1. Be as minimal content heavy as possible
+1. Be as minimal as possible to teach the content
 1. Be easy to maintain

 # Lesson Naming